 2. Incomplete Stops

-Failing to make complete stops when necessary is another very common reason American drivers fail their driving tests.
-Making a rolling stop at a stop sign is illegal in all 50 states and carries a fine of $75 to $500 or more, depending on local law.
+Failure to make complete stops at stop signs is another automatic fail on the driving test.
+Making a rolling stop at a stop sign is illegal in all states and carries a fine of $75 to $500 or more, depending on local law.

 Solution: Practice driving through neighborhoods and coming to a fully complete stop at each and every stop sign.
 Your vehicle should cease motion completely before you continue.
 Don’t be afraid to hold your foot on the brake for a few moments to ensure you have come to a complete stop – it’s much better to be safe than sorry!

 Driving too fast unnecessarily is another mistake students fall victim to.
 Due to the dangers involved with operating vehicles at high speeds, driving over the speed limit will result in an immediate fail on most states’ driving tests.
 Many student drivers don’t speed out of recklessness, but rather due to anxiety or nervousness.